 - Chinese Herbal Medicine: The Chinese have a long history of treating painful conditions with herbs.
 Chinese herbs can be used internally to reduce pain and inflammation and relax tight muscles, or externally on a joint or limb for the same purpose.
 If you cannot tolerate or dislike using pain medication, Chinese herbal medicine is a great alternative with less toxicity and fewer side effects.
 For pain that is not related to trauma (migraines, pelvic or abdominal pain, arthritis, etc.), Chinese herbal medicine also addresses the “root cause” of the pain, gradually reducing the need for any type of therapy.

 - Body Work: Massage Therapy, Physical Therapy, Chiropractic Medicine, Reiki and Cranio-Sacral Therapy have all been shown to reduce pain levels.
+You can also get an mb series massage chair to help your body work from home.
 No one thing works for every patient and sometimes you have to try various therapies to find the one or two that work best for you.
 With any body work, including acupuncture, consistency and frequency are key.
 Make a commitment to yourself, book appointments at intervals that you can comfortably afford and keep, and then stick to the schedule.
 You’ll be glad you did!

 For a free consultation with Julie Permut, LAc call 603-924-6624.
 To book your first appointment online, click here.